zappajs/zappajs/docs/reference.md

     @session (error,session) ->

-Gets the associated Express session.
+Retrieves the associated Express session.

 The session object is only available if the Express session was previously linked to the socket using client-side `@share`.
 This is done automatically for the default, local Express session and local Socket.IO server.
 You must also use Zappa's `@use session:....` instead of directly calling `@use 'express-session'`.